Abilene Campus (Residential)

 This thesis examines several warrior exchanges in Samuel and seeks to demonstrate that warrior engagements reflect more complex and nuanced views of honor and shame than the Mediterranean models describe.
 In light of this, more recent sociological models such as Stewart’s cross-cultural model and Facework theory are compared against these texts to evaluate their relevance.
 In certain instances, these more modern theories more aptly reflect the evidence within the biblical text.
 On another level, there is the action of the divine behind the narratives.
 The verbal sparring between combatants sometimes reflects the divine intent, what this study calls “divine proxy.”
 It is through this device that the narrator communicates theological truths important to the scene.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

-Kranz, Robert, "Warrior Dialogue in Samuel: Honor, Shame, and Divine Proxy" (2021).
+Kranz, Robert A., "Warrior Dialogue in Samuel: Honor, Shame, and Divine Proxy" (2021).
 Digital Commons @ ACU, Electronic Theses and Dissertations.
 Paper 341.